-More specifically, a photosensitive product is a chemical substance, organic (mainly with aromatic units), hybrid, polymer or inorganic, whose coloration is modified under the effect of an optical excitation following the conversion of ground state into a photostationary metastable level.
+More specifically, a photosensitive product is a substance, organic (mainly with aromatic units), hybrid, polymer or inorganic, whose coloration is modified under the effect of an excitation following the conversion of ground state into a metastable excited level.
 This photochromism phenomenon can be reversible or not, and the kinetics is strongly dependent on the compound, the nature of the wavelength and the light intensity.

-Depending of the return reaction from B to A, there are two types of molecular isomers: - type P, if the return takes place only photochemically; - type T, if the return can also take place thermally.
+Depending of the return reactions from B to A, there are two types of molecular isomers: - type P, if the return takes place only optically; - type T, if the return can also take place thermally.

 What are the main families of photochromics materials?

-Historically, the first description of photoreactivity dates back to 1867.
+Historically, the first description of photo-induced reactions dates back to 1867.
 Fritzsche (C. R. l'Academie Sci.
 1867, 69, 1035) reported the decoloration of a tetracene molecule in sunlight, then its return to its initial color (orange) in the dark.

-Reactions that do not require large conformational changes during the photoreactivity can be observed in solution as well as in crystalline phase.
+Reactions that do not require large conformational changes during the photochemical reactions can be observed in solution as well as in crystalline phase.

 Cis-trans photoisomerization is encountered in the aromatic derivatives of stilbenes, azobenzenes.
 They present an photoisomerization of the double bond C=C or N=N under UV irradiation.
 An example of photoisomerization is the "Disperse Red one" (DR1).